Why am I writing this blog?

 Can lead poisoning be treated so you can get back to earning your trade as a painter?

 Absolutely yes.
 As I’ve said, left untreated, the lead you’ve absorbed from lead paint will stay in your body for decades.
-The neurological effects in particular (Psychosis, insomnia, anger management problems), can be largely reversed IF the lead is removed.
-Lead poisoning is reversible, many of the symptoms of lead poisoning are reversible.
+The neurological effects in particular (Psychosis, insomnia, anger management problems), kick in at relatively low blood lead levels and can be largely reversed IF the lead is removed.
+Lead poisoning is largely reversible, many of the symptoms of lead poisoning are reversible.

-The way you remove lead from the body is with drugs/chemicals called chelation agents (chelators).
+The most effective way to remove lead from the body is with drugs/chemicals called chelation agents (chelators).
 When I mention chelation, that refers to the use of chelating agents.
 There are lot of different chelators but the really effective ones are all synthesized or manufactured.
 The ones that are broken down in the body (metabolised) often produce undesirable side effects in some people

 Oral chelation can be both safe and inexpensive.
 A number of chelating agents are used for oral chelation but only one is easily available, has minimal side effects and is inexpensive.
-It’s a common registered food preservative, calcium disodium EDTA (CaEDTA) and provides a safe and effective solution.
-If you have CaEDTA with food, either in a capsule or even baked into biscuits, it will not only remove lead from your body but also provide a prophylactic effect which will to prevent future lead accumulation.
+It’s a common registered food preservative, calcium disodium EDTA (CaEDTA) and provides a safe and effective way to remove lead and other heavy metals.
+If you have CaEDTA with food, either in a capsule or even baked into biscuits, it will not only remove lead from your body but also provide protection from lead exposure because it results in a net decrease in the amount of lead in your body.

-I’d like to summarise by repeating a few things I think are important.
+I’d like to repeating a few things I think are important.

 1. If you’re renovating an old house make sure you test for the presence of lead paint in the areas you’re renovating, White-painted wooden windows are a classic place for lead paint.
 Get a test kit from Bunnings, many paint suppliers or order it from the Lead Group (The LEAD Group Shop –)